Online French & Reading Tutor

 **You must be at the minimum age of 16 to be eligible for this volunteering opportunity**

-Apply directly through the Volunteer Ottawa portal or contact [email protected].
-We will then contact you via email within 1-2 weeks to fill out a short Google Form.
+Apply directly through the Volunteer Ottawa portal or contact paottawa@unitedforliteracy.
+We will then contact you via email within 1-2 weeks to fill out a general information form.
 Note that candidates aged 18 or over will be required to provide a vulnerable sector Police Check.
 All candidates below the age of 18 will be required to provide three references upon request.

 Only those that are selected will be contacted for an interview.